-Drove and implemented financial business operations strategies and managed financial resources to ensure the achievement of the Company's business plans Led the financial direction of cost reduction and cash maximization efforts across the company to achieve margin and net profit improvement.
-Mike Dippold 200% Converted our restatement of financial statements under GAAP standards, modified the financial reporting structure, updated financial processes, and worked closely with the chief executive officer in preparation to become a public company.
-Provided the leadership, oversight, and succession planning guidance to the finance function.
 Prepared for an Initial Public Offering (IPO) for Leonardo DRS by leading our team through intensive organizational, financial, and legal processes.
 Supported the chief executive officer's strategic and business priorities by providing stellar advice, counsel and leadership.
 Led the DRS legal team to achieve outstanding results in critical business engagements and negotiations.
-Mark Dorfman 200% Favorably resolved Company litigation and other significant legal matters. wark Domman Reduced overall enterprise risk through active engagement with Company leaders and innovative problem-solving.
+Mark Dorfman 2000/ Favorably resolved company litigation and other significant legal matters.
+Mark Dominan orfman 200% Reduced overall enterprise risk through active engagement with company leaders and innovative problem-solving.
 Provided exceptional oversight of our internal audit, international trade compliance, and industrial and cyber security functions, including an industrial security team that was awarded five Cogswell Awards.
 Fostered and cultivated a strong culture of ethics, compliance and integrity across the enterprise.
 Led the efforts to standardize planning, risk and opportunity management and EAC development.
-Led the program analysis for the company to allow better insight into the Company's key business drivers, and analyzed and developed roadmap to mitigate impact and achieve the financial operating plan.
-Sally Wallace 180% Instrumental in bringing our management processes to the next level by working with IT, Enterprise Resource Planning and Program teams to better align with the strategic initiatives of the Company.
+Led the program analysis for the company to allow better insight into the company's key business drivers, and analyzed and developed roadmap to mitigate impact and achieve the financial operating plan.
+Sally Wallace 180% Instrumental in bringing our management processes to the next level by working with IT, Enterprise Resource Planning and Program teams to better align with the strategic initiatives of the company.
 Supported the transition of a new business leader to include strategy, customer relationships, and negotiations of new contracts.
 Provided leadership guidance as the executive sponsor for the company's Diversity Advisory Group.